Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

-The key objects in the new formalism are objects of the form $F_{i_1, ..., i_d}$ where $d$ is the dimension of the polytope under consideration.
-These are the objects that we will use to express our volumes in a triangulation-independent manner, and which for reasons that we will see should be viewed as the most basic, simple, and ``atomic'' objects of the ``volumes of polytopes'' formalism, replacing the $[a_1...a_{d+1}]$ objects in this role.
-The $F_{...}$ objects come from certain cohomological considerations that we will only allude to in this note, leaving the details for a future note.
-In this note we will simply define the $F_{...}$ objects as particular (and in general large) sums of the $[a_1...a_{d+1}]$ objects.
-The simplicity of the resulting $F_{...}$-calculus, along with its lack of reference to any arbitrary choices (of, say, triangulations) makes unavoidable the shift in perspective from viewing volumes of simplices as fundamental to viewing the $F_{...}$'s as fundamental.
-Some of the definitions we make here may appear arbitrary at first sight, this being purely a consequence of our defining the \textbf{more} fundamental $F_{i_1...i_{d}}$ objects in terms of the \textbf{less} fundamental $[a_1...a_{d+1}]$ objects (instead of vice-versa), and doing so without appealing to the cohomological motivations for the definitions.\\ The success of the entire formalism relies almost solely on the fact that the $F_{...}$ objects satisfy certain remarkable ``cohomological'' identities amongst themselves which allow us to take the expression for a volume in terms of $F_{...}$'s and algorithmically obtain any triangulation we desire.
-We now turn to defining the $F_{...}$'s in two dimensions and seeing this cohomological identity explicitly.\\ We begin by quoting \cite{ArkaniHamed:2010gg} and stating without proof the following:
+The key objects in the new formalism are ``vertex objects'' of the form $F_{i_1, ..., i_d}$ where $d$ is the dimension of the polytope under consideration.
+These are the objects that we will use to express volumes in a triangulation-independent manner, and which we claim can be viewed as ``atomic'' objects when computing volumes of polytopes, replacing the $[a_1...a_{d+1}]$ objects---which are volumes of simplices---in this role.
+The vertex objects come from certain cohomological considerations that we will only allude to in this work, leaving the details for a future note.
+In this paper we will define the vertex objects as particular sums of the $[a_1...a_{d+1}]$ objects.
+Some of the definitions we make here may appear arbitrary at first sight.
+This is a consequence of our defining the \textbf{more} fundamental vertex objects in terms of the \textbf{less} fundamental $[a_1...a_{d+1}]$ objects (instead of vice-versa), and doing so without appealing to the cohomological motivations for the definitions.
+The formalism relies on the fact that the vertex objects satisfy certain ``cohomological'' identities.
+These allow us to take the expression for a volume in terms of vertex objects and algebraically obtain any triangulation.
+We now turn to defining the vertex objects in two dimensions and seeing this cohomological identity explicitly.\\ We begin by quoting Ref.~\cite{NoteOnPolytopes} and stating without proof the following:

 for any boundaries $Z_1^{\alpha},Z_2^{\alpha}, Z_3^{\alpha}, Z_4^{\alpha}\in \mathbb{CP}^2$.
-The natural interpretation of this result is as the vanishing sum of the areas of four overlapping oriented triangles, and this was indeed one of the starting points for the entire polytope picture as in, e.g. \cite{Hodges:2009hk}.\\ We now define the objects $V[ij][kl]$ as follows:
+As in Ref.~\cite{SpuriousPoles} we interpret this result as the vanishing sum of the areas of four overlapping oriented triangles.
+Proving this identity algebraically is non-trivial, thus making the geometric picture simpler.\\ We now define the objects $V[ij][kl]$ as follows: